bitextor/bitextor/README.md

 * `permanentDir` and `transientDir`: Folders used during processing: `permanentDir` will contain the results of crawling, i.e. the parallel corpus built and the WARC files obtained through crawling; `transientDir` will contain the rest of files generated during processing
 * `lang1` and `lang2`: Languages for which parallel data is crawled; note that if MT is used in the pipeline (either for alignment or evaluation) the translation direction used will be lang1 -> lang2

-There are some more options that are rather basic but not mandatory as they take default values if they are not defined
+There are some additional options that are rather basic but not mandatory as they take default values if they are not defined
 ```yaml
 bitextor: /home/user/bitextor